Kalachuris of Ratnapura

-The Kalachuris of Ratnapura were a central Indian dynasty during 11th and 12th centuries.
+The Kalachuris of Ratnapura, also known as the Haihayas of Ratanpur, were a dynasty that ruled in Central India during the 12th and 13th centuries.
 They ruled parts of present-day Chhattisgarh from their capital at Ratnapura (modern Ratanpur in Bilaspur district).
 They were an offshoot of the Kalachuris of Tripuri, and ruled as vassals of the parent dynasty for many years.